Head Athletic Trainer

 Jeff Smith joined the Stephen F. Austin staff in 2012 after the retirement of longtime Head Athletic Trainer, Sandy Miller.
 At SFA Smith manages a staff of eight nationally certified athletic trainers and 20 undergraduate athletic training students.
 He is the primary athletic trainer for the Lumberjack football team.
-He is also a clinical and adjunct instructor within the SFA Graduate Athletic Training Educational Program's curriculum which has about 30 graduate students.
+He is also a clinical and adjunct instructor within the SFA Graduate Athletic Training Educational Program's curriculum which consists of about 40 graduate students and 30 undergraduate students.

 Smith is both a nationally certified athletic trainer as well as a State of Texas licensed athletic trainer.
 Prior to SFA Smith was most recently the primary athletic trainer for the Northwest Missouri State football team, where he spent three years with the Bearcats from 2009-2012.
 During his stay at NWMSU the Bearcat football team won the 2009 Division II National Championship.